zecure/shadowd.zecure.org/content/overview/introduction.md

 * Perl
 * Python

-Additional connectors are planned and will be released at some time in the future.
+Additional connectors are planned and will be released at some point.
 If you want to [contribute](/development/contributing) why not develop a new [connector](/documentation/connectors)?

 ## Who should use Shadow Daemon?